Neats29/Learn-Heroku/README.md

 In their own words:
 > Procfile is a mechanism for declaring what commands are run by your application’s dynos on the Heroku platform.

 Please have a look at the Procfile in this repo as an example.
 All you need is the language, the type of dyno so `web` or `worker` and name of the file that runs your app.
-The Procfile file needs to be in your root directory.
+Also, the Procfile file needs to be in your root directory.

 ###package.json